How is the writing of insurance contracts regulated in your jurisdiction?

 To what extent is insurers' use of customer data subject to rules or regulation?

-All personal data are processed exclusively on the base of legal provisions.
-The main legal basis in the field of data protection is the General Data Protection Regulation (Datenschutzgrundverordnung, DSGVO), which applies to all companies in Liechtenstein.
-The DSGVO of 2018 is directly applicable in Liechtenstein, since Liechtenstein is an EEA member.
-However, the DSGVO contains a range of so-called opening and special clauses which grant the states certain scope for action and enable them to maintain or create new national data protection regulations.
-Liechtenstein made use of this leeway with the total revision of the national Data Protection Act of 2018 (Datenschutzgesetz, DSG) and the Data Protection Ordinance of 2018 (Datenschutzverordnung, DSV).
+All personal data is processed exclusively on the base of legal provisions.
+The main legal basis in the field of data protection is the General Data Protection Regulation (Datenschutzgrundverordnung, GDPR), which applies to all companies in Liechtenstein.
+The GDPR is directly applicable in Liechtenstein, as Liechtenstein is a member of the EEA.
+However, the GDPR contains a range of so-called opening and special clauses, which grant the states a certain scope for action and enable them to maintain or create new national data protection regulations.
+Liechtenstein has made use of this leeway with the total revision of the national Data Protection Act (Datenschutzgesetz, DSG) and the Data Protection Ordinance of 2018 (Datenschutzverordnung, DSV).

-The DSGVO contains several obligations for companies, which must be fulfilled and for which they are accountable.
+The GDPR contains several obligations for companies, which must be fulfilled and for which they are accountable.
 The principle of accountability applies, which means that companies must be able to actively demonstrate that the principles are being observed.
-These principles include inter alia that the company ensures transparency in the processing of personal data, has obtained consent for it, informs the data subject whose data are processed, doesn’t collect more data than necessary for the purpose for which they are used and ensures that the data is protected against unauthorised access and misuse.
+These principles include inter alia that the company ensures transparency in the processing of personal data, has obtained consent for it, informs the data subject whose data is being processed, doesn’t collect more data than necessary for the purpose for which it’s being used, and ensures that the data is protected from unauthorised access and misuse.

 To what extent are there additional restrictions or requirements on sharing customer data overseas/on a cross-border basis?

-If personal data is transferred not only within the EU/EEA area, but also to third countries or international organizations, strict rules apply in accordance with the General Data Protection Regulation (GDPR).
-Only in this way can the high level of protection not be factually undermined by transferring the data to a third country not subject to the GDPR.
-Therefore, personal data may in principle only be transferred to a recipient in a third country if – in addition to compliance with all other provisions of the GDPR – the third country or the recipient itself ensures a comparably high level of data protection as that in the EU/EEA area (Art.
+If personal data is transferred not only within the EU/EEA area, but also to third countries or international organisations, strict rules apply in accordance with the General Data Protection Regulation (GDPR).
+This is the only way to ensure that the high level of protection is not factually undermined by transferring the data to a third country not subject to the GDPR.
+Therefore, personal data may in principle only be transferred to a recipient in a third country if – in addition to compliance with all other provisions of the GDPR – the third country or the recipient itself ensures a high level of data protection that is comparable to that in the EU/EEA area (Art.
 44 GDPR).
 To ensure this, a certificate of adequacy from the EU Commission (“safe third countries”) or other appropriate guarantees for data protection and the rights of data subjects (other “unsafe third countries”) are required.

 Within the scope of its supervision, the FMA may exchange with the competent authorities all information required for the performance of the duties incumbent upon it under this Act, provided that: